-- Discuss the methods that can be used a company to resolve the conflicts between managers and shareholders.
+- Discuss the methods that can be used by a company to resolve the conflicts between managers and shareholders.

 Identify and briefly explain the three forms of agency relationships in a firm.

 In a company an agency problem may exist between management and shareholders on one hand and the debt holders (creditors and lenders) on the other because management and shareholders who own and control the company have the incentive to enter into transactions that may transfer wealth from debt holders to shareholders.
-Hence the need for agreements debt holders in lending contracts.
+Hence the need for agreements by debt holders in lending contracts.

-- state and explain any four actions or transactions management and shareholders that could be harmful to the interests of debt holders
+- state and explain any four actions or transactions by management and shareholders that could be harmful to the interests of debt holders

 (Sources of conflict)